FPCSJames/cordova-plugin-recentscontrol/README.md

 ```

 ### config.xml
-This plugin allows you to set the title bar color and task description for your project.
+This plugin allows you to set the Recents title bar color and task description for your project.

 #### Color

+By default, your title bar color will be black.
 The plugin supports any string from [android.graphics.Color.parseColor()](http://developer.android.com/reference/android/graphics/Color.html#parseColor(java.lang.String)) and hex color strings.
 Set your preferred color in your project's config.xml, within the Android platform tag:

 ``` xml
 <preference name="RecentsBackgroundColor" value="#005AAB" />